 Welcome to the Clan Pringle Association Website!

-The surname Pringle is one of the oldest from the Scottish Borders, and is also an Armigerous clan.
+The surname Pringle is one of the oldest from the Scottish Borders, and is currently an Armigerous clan.
 It dates to the reign of King Alexander III of Scots in the mid-13th century.
 It is a Scottish place-name and is derived from a round hill in the Parish of Stow.
 If you are a Pringle you are welcome to join our Clan Association which was constituted in 2012, and also welcome to join our DNA project.
 If you are interested in Pringle genealogy, please visit our Genealogy Resources Page.

 “The honourable name of Pringle, or Hoppringle, is of great antiquity in Roxburghshire and Selkirkshire.
 The old tower of Torsonce is situated upon the banks of the Gala.
 I believe the Pringles of Torsonce are now represented by Sir John Pringle of Stitchell.
 There are three other ancient and distinguished families of this name; those of Whitebank, Clifton, and Torwoodlee.” - Quote from ‘Minstrelsy of the Scottish Border’ by Sir Walter Scott of Abbotsford, Bt.

-To raise the public profile of the clan and highlight the honour of the Pringle name.
+- To raise the public profile of the clan and highlight the honour of the Pringle name.

-To promote Pringle history and to correct the errors of previous historians.
+- To promote Pringle history and to correct the errors of previous historians.

-To protect and preserve the historical sites that have been the home to Pringle’s throughout history.
+- To protect and preserve the historical sites that have been the home to Pringle’s throughout history.